Dollar Steady as Fed Meeting Begins

-The dollar steadied Tuesday as investors awaited new clues on the path for higher U.S. interest rates.
+The dollar steadied Tuesday as investors awaited new clues on the path toward higher U.S. interest rates.

 Continue Reading Below

-The WSJ Dollar Index, which measures the U.S. currency against 16 others, was essentially flat at 89.79.
-The dollar rose 0.3% against the Japanese yen but fell against many emerging-market currencies including the Korean won and Turkish lira.
+The WSJ Dollar Index, which measures the U.S. currency against 16 others, edged down 0.1% to 89.68.
+The dollar rose 0.2% against the Japanese yen but fell against many emerging-market currencies including the Korean won and Turkish lira.

-The Federal Reserve's latest policy meeting begins Tuesday, and most expect the central bank to hold interest rates steady.
-Though the Fed won't hold a press conference after the meeting, it will release a statement that could acknowledge a string of recent disappointing economic data.
+The Federal Reserve's latest policy meeting began Tuesday, and most expect the central bank to hold interest rates steady.
+Though the Fed won't hold a press conference after the meeting, it will release a statement Wednesday afternoon that could acknowledge a string of recent disappointing economic data.

 Investors will parse the language for signs that the Fed could raise rates in June.
 Friday's U.S. employment report, viewed as the best read on the health of the labor market, could also bolster the Fed's case for raising rates next month.